DefinetlyNotAI/Logicytics/README.md

 > [!CAUTION]
 > Please remember that extracting data from a system without proper authorization is illegal and unethical.
 > Always obtain proper authorization before extracting any data from a system.

+## ❤️ Support Me ❤️

+Please consider buying me a coffee or sponsoring me in GitHub sponsor, I am saving for my college funds in MIT, and I need your help!
+Supporters will be placed in the Credits ❤️

 ### 🔗 Links